Sean Burch: Expeditions

 Burch began filming his expeditions in 2003 on Mount Everest as a way to record his solo expeditions in remote regions around the world.
 He completed his first film, The Icefall Doctor, in 2021.
 It follows the original icefall doctor, Angnima Sherpa, of the Khumbu Icefall on Mount Everest.
 He started his own production company, Khumbu Productions, during filming.
 He served as director, editor, writer, and producer, and assisted with camera and sound.
 The film was shown at numerous film festivals around the world, winning awards such as the BBVA Award and Silver Edelweiss for Best Mountain Film at the Tórello Mountain Film Festival in 2022 and for Best Mountains, Sports, & Adventure Film at Festival Gorniskega Filma in 2023.

 Burch's expeditions have been chronicled by a range of magazines and newspapers, including Reuters, Associated Press, BBC, Outside, Virginia Living, The Virginian-Pilot, CNN, Deccan Herald, WTOP News, and Washingtonian.
 He has worked with charities, organizations, and campaigns supporting environmental rights, wilderness preservation, cancer prevention, and health and community development within impoverished and remote areas of human habitation in Nepal.
 He has collaborated and partnered with the Nepal Trust, the Fujisan Club of Japan, Hidden Himalaya, No Kid Hungry, the World Wildlife Fund, Love Hope Strength, ASK Childhood Cancer Foundation, and the Himalayan Rescue Association.
 He has given presentations on global warming for organizations including The Explorers Club.
 Burch is an on-going Partner with the National Forest Foundation, PHIT America, and America Nepal Society.

+Presentation of the Goodwill Ambassador to Nepal honor to Sean Burch at the Embassy of Nepal in Washington, D.C.

 Burch works as a "personal development and leadership specialist" for Fortune 500 companies.
 His book Hyperfitness: 12 Weeks to Reaching Your Inner Everest and Getting into the Best Shape of Your Life was published by Penguin Random House in 2007.
+His book Sweatworking: The Mastery Guide to Revolutionizing Your Life & Professional Relationships Through Wellness was published by Wellness Institute Press in 2025.